dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ## Monitoring pages

-The .NET Aspire dashboard provides a variety of ways to view logs, traces, and metrics for your app.
+The .NET Aspire dashboard provides various ways to view logs, traces, and metrics for your app.
 This information enables you to track the behavior and performance of your app and to diagnose any issues that arise.

 ### Console logs page

-The **Console logs** page displays text that each resource in you app has sent to standard output.
+The **Console logs** page displays text that each resource in your app has sent to standard output.
 Logs are a useful way to monitor the health of your app and diagnose issues.
 Logs are displayed differently depending on the source, such as project, container, or executable.

 When you open the Console logs page, you must select a source in the **Select a resource** drop-down list.